 This drill is an advanced version of drill number 5 and can be challenging at the beginning because catching is not an easy skill.

-You throw the ball and your baby catch it and walks over to you and give you the ball.
+You throw the ball and your baby catches it, walks over to you, and gives you the ball.
 The baby will not throw back to you until later.

 Age: +24 Months